Increasing Your Exposure

 The health concerns related to petroleum distillate and VOC exposure are different from those of your paint pigments.
 In this case, cancer and neurological damage are the primary hazards.
 Ingestion in quantity can be fatal.

-Exposure through inhalation is the main route of concern for adult users and these products can also cause significant skin irritation and severe eye damage on contact.
+Exposure through inhalation is the main route of concern for adult users and these products can cause significant skin irritation and severe eye damage on contact.
 You can also develop allergies to painting solvents.

 Again, ACMI and California Prop.
 65 labelling apply.
 You’ll find the ACMI Cautionary Label on a lot of products that you might think completely safe at first glance, such as Liquin and Oil Painting Varnish.